-Nothing says spring to me like the scent of lilac blossoms.
-They remind me of the sweetness of childhood, my mother’s birthday, and the hope and renewal that spring rains can bring.
-The fragrance so heady and delicious I’ve always want to eat them – and you can!
+Nothing says spring to like the intoxicating scent of lilac blossoms.
+They remind me of the sweetness of childhood, my mother's birthday, and the hope and renewal that spring rains bring.
+The fragrance so heady and delicious I've always want to eat them - and you can!
 While I enjoy lilac blossom tea with a bit of honey and a twist of lime, my true love lies with lilac blossom cordial.

-Lilacs have been used as medicine as long as they’ve been in existence.
-They are a bitter astringent herb that’s cooling.
-They were used for kidney infections, digestive distress, and to calm anxious nerves.
+Lilacs have been used as medicine as long as they've been in existence.
+They are a bitter astringent herb that's cooling.
+They are used for kidney infections, digestive distress, and to calm anxious nerves.

 For me, the scent of both lilacs and elderflowers are the kind I want to possess.
 They are so heady they make me swoon.
 Turn to the cordial.
 As much as I prefer to avoid sugar and sugary products, the power of preservation that sugar can lend is like no other.
 Making a cordial means I get to have that intoxicating scent and taste long after the flower fades.....